Jobaben/Streamlation/docs/translation-streaming-plan.md

 4. Create unit tests covering at least HLS and RTMP sample streams.
 :::

+### Progress
+- ✅ HLS and RTMP ingestion adapters live in `packages/go/backend/ingestion`, exposing a shared `StreamSource` interface with buffering, reconnect backoff, and metrics instrumentation backed by unit tests for playlist churn and RTMP framing.
+- ✅ The dedicated ingestion worker (`apps/worker/cmd/ingestion`) exercises these adapters during session warm-up to validate availability before the pipeline advances.
+- ⏳ DASH, file-based, and WebRTC sources remain unimplemented; add-ons should extend the same interface once normalization is ready.

 ---

 ## 2. Audio Extraction & Normalization